Syrup: A Yuri Anthology

 Syrup: A Yuri Anthology (シロップ 社会人百合アンソロジー) is a Japanese yuri manga anthology written and illustrated by numerous creators such as Kodama Naoko, Milk Morinaga, Pikachi Ohi and Kana Yoshimura.
 It was licensed for an English-language release by Seven Seas Entertainment in 2019.

-Overview
+Publication

 On May 11, 2019, Futabasha released Syrup Adult Yuri Anthology with the theme of love between adult women.
 The second release was announced in June 2019, and on August 8, Syrup SECRET Forbidden x Yuri Anthology was released with the theme of secret relationships.
 With the release of the second edition, a Twitter account "Futabasha Yuri Club" was opened to introduce syrup information and Futabasha's Yuri works.
 As of August 2020, 5 volumes have been released.
 Some chapters from Syrup were also included in issues of Monthly Action and Web Action.